 2. Door Handles

 Instead of a shower, you might consider a handicap-accessible bathtub.
-The ADA requires clear floor space in front of the bath and a seat in the bath at the head of the tub.
-Grab bars and a hose with a length of at least 60 inches are also required.
+The ADA requires clear floor space in front of the bath, a seat in the bath at the head of the tub, along with grab bars and a 60” hose.

-The cost of constructing a ramp will depend on the entrance layout of your particular home, but you could expect to pay between $100 and $250 per linear foot .
+The cost of constructing a ramp will depend on the entrance layout of your particular home, but you could expect to pay between $1,000 and $4,000.

 7. Accessible Kitchen Renovations